 Dèsiree / Number one guide & sales

-Even though Desi works other places during winter she is still part of the team and has been for more than 12 years now.
+Even though Desi works other places and taking a sabbatical for 12 months she is still part of the team and has been for more than 12 years now.
 She is a direct descendant of the first Polish settlers to the peninsula.
 The Koltowski family came to Akaroa in 1872.
 They left Hamburg, Germany and arrived in Lyttelton 102 days later.
 The Kotlowski’s have been neighbours to Le lievre's and Waghorn's ever since.
 Desi is the number one boat guide and not the smallest shoe mark or cookie crumb escapes her cleaning cloth.
 She will let you know where to stand and sit on the boat to make everybody as comfortable as possible.
 You will find her running up and down the stairs, joggling with cups and glasses, without the slightest sweat – she is a trained marathon runner as well as a chef.

 Tracy has been our rockstar backup team member, who has been working on a casual basis at Akaroa Dolphins for years.
 Originally from Christchurch, Tracy now enjoys farming life in the countryside with her husband and three kids, a 10-minute drive from Akaroa.
 Her background is in art and conservation and there is no end to her gentleness.
 You are in very safe hands when on the boat with Tracy.

 Marie our fabulous guide and executive assistant.

 Marie is from the countryside of Denmark and loves hiking and outdoor living.
 She travelled to New Zealand at the beginning of 2020 and happened to meet Skipper George along the way, and hasn't left since, becoming part of the family.
 Marie enjoys working on the water amongst the wildlife and beautiful hills of Banks Peninsula.
 We are lucky to have her smiling and caring presence as part of our team at Akaroa Dolphins.

 Photos by Chalita Aommy Klumjui